-Finally, I would like to acknowledge all board directors, committee members, school leaders, staff, parents, and students who have contributed to the College's success.
-Parents have been a big part of our journey, and their support has enabled us to reach this point of success.
+I extend my deepest gratitude to our students, teaching and non-teaching staff, school board, parents, and the entire school community for their ongoing support and collaboration.
+Together, we have made the 2024 school year another remarkable success.

 May Allah bless and guide us to what is beneficial for us in this life and the hereafter, and may Allah continue to guide us as we advance into the future.